Akuli/jou/doc/perf.md

 1. Optimizing a large program is slow.
 The optimized program will run faster, but it takes a while for LLVM to figure out how to make the code faster.
     Waiting for the optimizer to do its thing is annoying.
 See Example #1
-2. The optimizer assumes that your code doesn't contain dumb things, that cause **undefined behavior** (see below).
-If it does it may behave unpredictably (not crashing when it should do so, etc.).
-See Example #2
+2. The optimizer assumes that your code doesn't contain dumb things, or specifically, things that cause **undefined behavior** (see below).
+If it does, it may behave unpredictably (crashing, not crashing as expected, some parts of the code not running, etc.).
+See Example #2 below.

 Let's explore these with more examples.